taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 );
 ~~~~~~~~

 Basically it creates a middleware for your actions creators.
-In this middleware, you are enabled to dispatch asynchronours actions.
+In this middleware, you are enabled to dispatch asynchronous actions.
 Apart from dispatching objects, you can dispatch functions with Redux Thunk.
 You have always dispatched objects as actions before in this book.
 An action itself is an object and an action creator returns an action object.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~